Tighten Evolution Strategy

 - Guaranteeing that API changes do not lead to semantic ‘misunderstandings’ between client and provider

-- Minimizing the maintenance effort to support old clients [Lübke et al. 2019]
+- Minimizing the maintenance effort to support old clients.”

 Initial Position Sketch

-Clients are not clear about what they can expect from the provider:
+Clients are not clear enough about what they can expect from the provider.
+See Figure 1 for the initial position sketch.

-This “refactoring”2 targets API endpoints and their API Descriptions (including business and technical contract between a provider and its clients).
-It may also affect any Service Level Agreement (SLA) that accompanies or is part of such an API Description.
+This refactoring targets API endpoints and their API Descriptions (including business and technical contract between a provider and its clients).
+It may also affect any Service Level Agreement (SLA) that accompanies an API Description.

 - Client community smaller than expected